serenasurani01/E-Commerce-Olist-Analysis/README.md

 The average order value is $137.75.
 The quartile breakdown is as follows: Q1 is $45.9, Q2 (median) is $86.9, and Q3 is $149.9.
 This indicates that the average is being skewed by a smaller number of very high-value orders.

 The blue map highlights the distribution of customers, with the highest concentration in southeastern Brazil, particularly around São Paulo and Rio de Janeiro.
 In contrast, the green map shows the average order value across regions, with the southeast still leading in value.
-Interestingly, while the number of customers in the **northwest** of Brazil is low, the **average order value** in that area is higher compared to other regions.
+Interestingly, while the number of customers in the northern parts of Brazil are low, the average order value in that area is higher compared to other regions.

 ### How does customer retention impact overall sales and average order value on Olist?